 Burr Ridge home prices are not only among the most expensive in Illinois, but Burr Ridge real estate also consistently ranks among the most expensive in America.

 Burr Ridge is a decidedly white-collar village, with fully 93.62% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Burr Ridge is a village of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Burr Ridge who work in management occupations (23.85%), sales jobs (15.82%), and healthcare (15.16%).

 Also of interest is that Burr Ridge has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Burr Ridge telecommute to their jobs.
-Overall, about 15.55% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 15.55% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, Burr Ridge is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are people who are both educated and wealthy, and thus tend to be older, richer, and more established than young professionals.
 "Urban sophisticates" is not just about being educated and well-off financially: it is a point of view and state of mind, one that you might call 'urbaneness'.
 But such people can and do regularly live in small towns, suburbs and rural areas, as well as in big cities.
 They read, support the arts and high-end shops, and love travel.